Liquidity in Competitive Dealer Markets: Model

 The dealer market described above models liquidity provision by ``pure internalizers'', who absorb their customers' order flow until it is offset by future incoming orders.
 In real dealer markets, this is complemented by ``externalization'', i.e., actively ``hedging out trades in the open market''~\cite{butz.oomen.17}.
 In the classic model of Grossman and Miller~\cite{grossman.miller.88} (or in the recent work of Garleanu and Pedersen~\cite[Section~3.2]{garleanu.pedersen.16}, for example) the risk inherent in this intermediation process is linked to a fixed search time needed to locate a counterparty that allows the dealers to lay off their positions.
 In the present study, we formulate and solve a \emph{dynamic} version of the dealers' inventory management problem, where the risky asset can be traded at all times on the open market, but with a trading friction that imposes a penalty for the fast liquidation of large positions.

 To wit, in addition to the dealer market, we consider a second market for the risky asset, where its unaffected price process is given by its expected dividend,

 This martingale price is assumed for simplicity, because it eliminates speculation in the open market.
 The corresponding execution price is in turn given by $\scr{D}_t+\lambda \bar{u}+\frac12 \lambda^a u^a$ for the trading rate $u^a \in \cL^2$ of agent $a \in \cA$, that is, the speed at which her current position $U^a_t=\int_0^t u^a_s ds$ in the open market is adjusted.
+(The position $U^a$ then automatically belongs to $\cS^2$.)
 Here, $\bar{u} := \sum_{a \in \cA} m(a) u^a$ and the constant $\lambda \geq 0$ describes the impact that this total order flow has on the market price.
-In contrast, the parameter $\lambda^a$ models agent $a$'s idiosyncratic trading frictions such a search costs, that do not depend on the other agents' trading activities.\footnote{This is similar in spirit to allowing agents to pay a quadratic cost to shorten their search times.} If the open market models interdealer trading, then the individual frictions are naturally finite for the dealers but infinite for their customers.
+In contrast, the parameter $\lambda^a$ models agent $a$'s idiosyncratic trading frictions such as search costs, that do not depend on the other agents' trading activities.\footnote{This is similar in spirit to allowing agents to pay a quadratic cost to shorten their search times.} If the open market models interdealer trading, then the individual frictions are naturally finite for the dealers but infinite for their customers.

 In summary, agent $a$'s trades in the open market generate an expected P\&L of

 Here, $\bar{u}^{-a} := \bar{u}-m(a)u^a$ denotes the other agents' aggregate trading rate.